 Protect and restore nature in Ontario.
 Ontario Nature is the leading voice in the promotion and preservation of Ontario's natural environment through the creation of parks and nature reserves, the responsible management of forests, and the protection of rare, threatened, and endangered species.

 Connect people with nature.
 We work to involve people in nature protection and to foster a conservation ethic by encouraging responsibility towards nature.
-We offer support to local conservation groups, distribute educational materials, and provide hands-on conservation and restoration teaching opportunities through our Volunteer for Nature program.
+We offer support to local conservation groups, distribute educational materials, and provide hands-on conservation and restoration teaching opportunities.

 Advocate on behalf of nature.
 We continue to be a strong presence at Queen's Park, working with the government to create policies that protect wildlife and natural areas.